 A single satellite image can cover a wetland's entire catchment area – the surrounding landscape that drains into a wetland.
-Radar imagery of the type provided by ESA's Envisat satellite is able to differentiate between dry and waterlogged surfaces, and can deliver multitemporal data showing how wetlands change across seasons.
+Radar imagery of the type provided by the Sentinel-1 satellite mission is able to differentiate between dry and waterlogged surfaces, and can deliver multitemporal data showing how wetlands change across seasons.

 An ESA project called GlobWetland ran from 2003 to 2008 and demonstrated how data from Earth observation satellites can support the inventorying, monitoring and assessing of wetland ecosystems, by producing satellite-derived and geo-referenced products for a range of Ramsar sites, including inventory maps and digital elevation models of wetlands and their surrounding catchment areas.